nlee1639/onemoredayidaho.github.io/README.md

 5. Add some pictures to the images folder
 6. Create a landing page in index.md
 7. Update contact info and links
+8. Add pictures and update page styling
-8. Test your changes: "bundles exec jekyll serve" and browse to rowse to http://localhost:4000
+9. Test your changes: "bundles exec jekyll serve" and browse to rowse to http://localhost:4000